kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ## Transfer Kin

 Provided the account has been created and funded in the Playground environment, it is now possible to send Kin to another account.
 This process happens in two steps:

 - `generateTransaction` builds the transaction request and returns a `TransactionEnvelope` object if successful
 - `sendTransaction` sends the request and returns a `TransactionId` if successful

 The following snippet generates the transaction request and then sends it.

-Every transaction costs a fee to execute on the blockchain network.
-Fee for individual transactions are trivial (1 Kin = 10E5 Fee).
+Like most blockchains, by default every transaction on the Kin Blockchain is charged a fee to execute.
+This discourages blockchain spam and denial of service attacks.
+Fee for individual transactions are trivial (1 KIN = 10E5 FEE).

 A whitelist of pre-approved Kin apps have their fee waived.
 See [Send kin with a whitelist transaction](#send-kin-with-a-whitelist-transaction) for an example.